sodascience/metasyn/docs/source/index.rst

 .. admonition:: Key Features

    -  **MetaFrame Generation**: MetaSynth allows the creation of a MetaFrame from a dataset provided as a Polars or Pandas DataFrame.
 MetaFrames includes key characteristics such as *variable names*, *data types*, *the percentage of missing values*, and *distribution parameters*.
-   -  **Exporting MetaFrames**: MetaSynth can export and import MetaFrames.
-These MetaFrames follow the according to the `Generative Metadata Format (GMF) <https://github.com/sodascience/generative_metadata_format>`__, which is a standard designed to be easy to read and understand.
+   -  **Exporting MetaFrames**: MetaSynth can export and import MetaFrames to GMF files.
+These are JSON files that follow the easy to read and understand `Generative Metadata Format (GMF) <https://github.com/sodascience/generative_metadata_format>`__.
    -  **Synthetic Data Generation**: MetaSynth allows for the generation of a polars DataFrame with synthetic data that resembles the original data.
    -  **Distribution Fitting**: MetaSynth allows for manual and automatic distribution fitting.
    -  **Data Type Support**: MetaSynth supports generating synthetic data for a variety of common data types including ``categorical``, ``string``, ``integer``, ``float``, ``date``, ``time``, and ``datetime``.